 To place other events in context, the SS Great Britain returned to Bristol in 1970.

-The Inland Waterways Association is a national organisation that had been holding campaign rallies round the country since 1950 to save the canal network, but it did not support the local member’s objections.
+The Inland Waterways Association had been holding campaign rallies round the country since 1950 to save the canal network, but it did not support the local member’s objections.
 Consequently in late 1970, Fred Blampied, then chairman of the South Western Branch of the Inland Waterways Association, suggested that a local ‘rally of boats’ should be held to demonstrate the leisure and amenity potential of the harbour.
 This suggestion was supported by Cabot Cruising Club, an organisation more orientated to seagoing craft.
 In January 1971 the Docks Committee gave approval for the use of the harbour for an event, and also the ground floor of ‘V’ Shed to use as a display area.
 This shed was originally a bonded sherry warehouse but at that time used as a stolen car pound and also due for demolition as part of the scheme.
 An organising committee was quickly formed comprising:

 - Chairman John Leech Cabot